venkataravuri/ai-ml-notes/docs/ml/ml-algorithms.md

 - Prediction: To make predictions, XGBoost combines the weak learners’ predictions, each scaled by a “shrinkage” factor (learning rate).

 scikit-learn's XGBRegressor is an implementation of gradient boosting trees.
+### XGBoost Hyperparameters

+here are six (6) hyperparameters for XGBoost that are the most important , which is defined as those with the highest probability of the algorithm yielding the most accurate, unbiased results the quickest without over-fitting:
+- (1) how many sub-trees to train;
+- (2) the maximum tree depth (a regularization hyperparameter);
+- (3) the learning rate;
+- (4) the L1 (reg_alpha) and L2 (reg_ lambda) regularization rates that determine the extremity of weights on the leaves;
+- (5) the complexity control (gamma=γ), a pseudo- regularization hyperparameter; and
+- (6) minimum child weight, another regularization hyperparameter.

 ## Support Vector Machines